 Auto shop owners might be interested in cars, parts, and tools.

-Companies (should) know the specific corners of their market well.
-They often fear that there is not enough content that appeals to their audience to fill a regular email newsletter.
+Companies should know the specific corners of their market well.
+They often fear there is not enough content that appeals to their audience to fill a regular email newsletter.
 While this fear may seem daunting to overcome, there are tools, like rasa.io, that make sourcing newsletter content easy.

 Fear #3 – Fear of Not Having Enough Time to Create Emails

-This is one of the most relatable fears for organization owners across industries: TIME.
+Not having enough time is one of the most relatable fears for organization owners across all industries.
 Writing emails takes time.
 Building an email audience takes time.
 Strategizing when to send emails takes time.
-If you are an organization leader, you have a lot going on and might think you don’t have the time to manage an email strategy and campaign.
+If you are an organization leader, you have a lot going on, so you might think you don’t have the time to manage an email strategy and campaign.

-The One Solution to Overcoming All Email Fears
+The One Solution for Overcoming All Your Email Fears